sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 LocalRepresentation defines the representation for the attribute.
 A data attribute can be text (including XHTML and multi-lingual values), a simple value, or an enumerated value.

 * enumeration - *String* *optional*.
 Urn reference to a to an item scheme (such as a codelist) or a value list.
 * enumerationFormat - *Object* *optional*.
-The *[enumerationFormat](#enumerationformat)* object defines a restricted version of a *[textFormat](#textFormat)* that only allows facets and text types applicable to codes.
+The *[enumerationFormat](#enumerationformat)* object defines a restricted version of a *[format](#format)* that only allows facets and text types applicable to codes.
 Although the time facets permit any value, an actual code identifier does not support the necessary characters for time.
 Therefore these facets should not contain time in their values.
-* textFormat - *Object* *optional*.
-The *[textFormat](#textFormat)* object defines the information for describing a range of text formats restricted to the representations allowed for all components except for target objects, and that does not allow for multi-lingual values.
+* format - *Object* *optional*.
+As an exclusive alternative to a codelist reference the *[format](#format)* object defines the information for describing a full range of data formats and may place restrictions on the component's values.
-* minOccurs - *Integer* *optional*.
-The (non-negative) minOccurs attribute indicates the minimum number of values that can be reported for the component.
+* minOccurs - *Non-negative Integer* *optional*.
+Indicates the minimum number of values that can be reported for the component.
 If missing than there is no lower limit on its occurrences.
 The default is 1.
-* maxOccurs - *Integer*/*String* *optional*.
-The maxOccurs attribute (which - when a number - is greater than 0) indicates the maximum number of values that can be reported for the component.
+* maxOccurs - *Positive Integer*/*String* *optional*.
+Indicates the maximum number of values that can be reported for the component.
 If set to the string "unbounded" than there is no upper limit on its occurrences.
 The default is 1.

 Examples: